 Put the ghee or oil in the cooker and fry the paste that you ground earlier for 5 minutes.
 Then add in the chopped onions and the bottle masala and cook for 2 more minutes before adding in the paya.
 The masala gives the paya a rich red color and a heavenly smell.

 Lastly add in the paya and boil for 10 more minutes.
 And add the boiled black eyed beans 2 minutes before you turn the stove off.

 Mutton Paya Khudi – Curry of Goat Trotters/Feet

 Click the stars to add your rating!
 Left you don’t like it, right you love it!

 - 12 Goat Trotters cut into 3 or 4 pieces each

 - .25 Copra or Dried Coconut (Copra)

 - 2 inch Ginger

-- 2 Tablespoons Bottle Masala (East Indian Traditional Mix) *See notes for substitutes
+- 2 Tablespoon Bottle Masala (East Indian Traditional Mix) *See notes for substitutes

 - .5 kg Black-eyed Beans Chowlee (Optional)